New Hotels and Accommodations

 In Austria's regions, there is a strong passion for renovating and opening new places.
 Many of these businesses have been family-run for generations, deeply connected to their area and focused on using sustainable materials.
 Guests can find relaxing retreats in great locations, often surrounded by nature, with spacious wellness areas perfect for unwinding.

-In Vorarlberg, modern wooden architecture captivates visitors, while in Tirol, SalzburgerLand, Styria, and Carinthia, alpine-style cosy apartments, mountain huts, and chalets offer the perfect retreats for relaxation.
+In Vorarlberg, contemporary wooden architecture delights visitors, while in Tirol, SalzburgerLand, Styria, and Carinthia, alpine-style cosy apartments, mountain huts, and chalets provide the perfect retreats for relaxation.

-Austrian cities charm with traditional luxury hotels and boutique accommodations, known for their high-quality design.
-Here, you can begin your day with pleasure and unwind while soaking in Austria’s unique lifestyle.
+Austrian cities captivate with traditional luxury hotels and boutique accommodations that impress with their high-quality design.
+Here, you can start your day with pleasure and relax while soaking in Austria’s unique lifestyle.

 Hotels and Resorts